TL-X-org/TL-V_Projects/README.md

   - VIZ
   - Web development (JavaScript, HTML, CSS, React(?), npm)

 ## WARP-V Configurator

 **Status**: Done (http://warp-v.org)

-This project is well under way, and will appear soon in the [WARP-V repo](https://github.com/stevehoover/warp-v).

 This project adds a web front-end to WARP-V for configuration.
 The configured WARP-V core (or many-core) can be opened in Makerchip.
 This project is sketched out in a [WARP-V repo wiki page](https://github.com/stevehoover/warp-v/wiki/WARP-V-Configuration-Front-End)